TatuE/the_joy_of_Kubernetes/README.md

 The plan is to set up a Kubernetes cluster using k3s on Hetzner Cloud, deploy test applications.

+**Note** Since this was our first time deploying a Kubernetes cluster, we had to redo the cluster creation several times to reach the outcome detailed in this report.
+Major problems that occurred are noted and detailed in this document but done so in a way that they fit the narrative of this report.

 ## Setting up Hetzner Cloud

 ## *Prerequisites*

 1. **Hetzner Cloud Account:** You need an active account
 2. **Local Tools:** `kubectl` (the Kubernetes command-line tool) and `helm` (package manager for Kubernetes) installed on your local machine.

 ### 1. Creating a new project